gaborvecsei/gaborvecsei.github.io/_posts/2022-05-20-Neural-Network-Steganography.md

 # Introduction

-*We all have secrets, and now you can share these with your favourite neural network* 🤫
+*We all have secrets, and now you can share these with your favorite neural network* 🤫

 [gaborvecsei/Neural-Network-Steganography - **Code and notebooks for the experiments**](https://github.com/gaborvecsei/Neural-Network-Steganography).
 I encourage everybody to follow the post with the code for easier and more practical understanding.

 Steganography is the practice of concealing a message within another message or a physical object [*[1]*](#references).
-Hiding a message in a picture, or a picture within another picture are good examples on how you can break down the two entites (what we can call *base data* and *secret data*) and slightly alter the base to hide your secret.
+Hiding a message in a picture, or a picture within another picture are good examples on how you can break down the two entities (what we can call *base data* and *secret data*) and slightly alter the base to hide your secret.
 The idea, is that you can make really small modifications to the base which is usually impossible to spot with your eyes and those modifications contain what you wanted to hide.